 IVAA has some excellent member benefits including free web hosting, and this is the place that hosts the annual Summit - a not-to-be-missed information extravaganza!
+When they came close by I went to one of their annual conferences and boy-oh-boy was that fun!

-Canadian Virtual Assistant Network (CVAN)
+Canadian Association of Virtual Assistants (CAVA)

 If you're a Canadian then you should seriously consider joining this network.
 They have an excellent program available to members called the Success Partner Program where you team up with one of the industry expert VA's and get some awesome coaching.
 I took advantage of this after I had been in business for about a year, and I wish I had done it sooner!
+These days I can sometimes be found on the opposite end of the spectrum and sometimes participate as a mentor when I've got time.